hasura/ndc-hub/rfcs/0001-packaging.md

 In this mode, connectors can provide some native way of performing a hot-reloading watch mode.
 Whatever this custom method is, it will be started by running the shell command defined.
 This can be useful to allow local tooling to be used to run the connector and perform hot reloading.

 * The shell command will be executed with the working directory set to the root directory where the configuration files are located.
-* The HASURA_CONNECTOR_PORT environment variable will be set and must be respected.
+* The PORT environment variable will be set and must be respected.
 The connector must start serving on this port.
 * SIGINT and SIGSTOP signals must be respected and must cause the watch mode and connector to shut down
 * Any stdout and stderr output will be collected by the Hasura tooling for display